wangf1978/VGGNet/readme.md

 ```
 VGGNet.exe train I:\CatDog I:\catdog.pt --bn -b 64 -l 0.0001 --showloss 10
 ```
-Train the image set lies at I:\CatDog, and save the output to I:\catdog.pt, the batchnorm layers will be introduced, and the batch size is 64, the learing rate use the fixed 0.0001, and show the loss rate every 10 batches.
+Train the image set lies at I:\CatDog, and save the output to I:\catdog.pt, the batchnorm layers will be introduced, and the batch size is 64, the learning rate use the fixed 0.0001, and show the loss rate every 10 batches.
 ### **verify**
 *VGGNet verify image_set_root_path pretrain_network*
 Verify the test-set and show the pass-rate and other information